hello2arul/DSA-and-Misc/Hashing/Notes.md

 LinkedHashMap:
-   Maintains the order of insertion.
+   Maintains the order of insertion of keys.